gatsbyjs/gatsby/packages/gatsby-source-wordpress/ARCHITECTURE.md

 This plugin was a ground-up rewrite of `gatsby-source-wordpress@^3.0.0` which used the WordPress REST API to source data. `gatsby-source-wordpress@^4.0.0` uses WPGraphQL to source data and is an entirely different plugin with no shared code.
 Work for `^4.0.0` was initially done in the [`gatsby-source-wordpress-experimental` repo](https://github.com/gatsbyjs/gatsby-source-wordpress-experimental) before being moved to the Gatsby monorepo.

 Inspired by this plugin, the [Gatsby GraphQL Toolkit](https://github.com/gatsbyjs/gatsby-graphql-toolkit) was written to make creating source plugins for GraphQL API's easier.
 Ideally this plugin would use the toolkit but since it didn't exist when this plugin was created that wasn't possible.
 There are also features this plugin has which the toolkit doesn't (yet) have, so we would need to update the toolkit before making this plugin use it.
 This would be a large amount of effort for a small amount of returned value.
+In the best case scenario the plugin would work exactly the same as it does now but we would need to do likely months of work to get to that point.

 I initially wrote this plugin in JS and later it was partially ported to TS.
 As a result there are a mix of JS and TS files.
 When I was initially planning this plugin, the Gatsby core team collectively made a decision that Gatsby core should be written in TS and any plugins should be written in JS to keep community contributions from requiring the knowledge of TS.
-This plugin turned out to be one of the largest Gatsby plugin codebase's and I later decided it 100% needs TS.
+This plugin turned out to be one of the largest Gatsby plugin codebases and I later decided it 100% needs TS.
 If you want to convert some JS files to TS please feel welcome to do so!
 We will accept TS conversion PR's.

 The file you're reading was created many months after the first stable version of this plugin was released - so this is a non-exhaustive explanation of the architecture.
 If you notice something is missing, please take a crack at adding it here, or if you don't know much about the part you're documenting open a Github discussion so we can hash it out together.

-- @TylerBarnes
+&mdash; @TylerBarnes

 ## `gatsby-node.ts` Steps